cookies-xor-cream/HugoTest/content/posts/poetry/wip/the_title_is_what_you_make_of_it.md

 And there are no volumes
 of Paul-Satre or Albert Camus,
 that could fill up the hole
-that I dug into you.
+that got dug into you.